RezaKhosravi72/ML-from-Scratch-Random-Forest/README.md

   - Parameters tuning of max_depth and n_estimators (number of trees) were utilized to optimize performance.

 ### Skills:

 Algorithm design, NumPy, Classification, Ensemble methods, Scikit-learn datasets.

 #### Outcome:
 Successful implementation of Random Forest from scratch establishing the core understanding of the algorithm.
 The thorough evaluation showed the viability of the approach for real-world problems.

 On the whole, this project provides an example of my skills in algorithm design and implementation, classification modeling, and hands-on experience with standard ML techniques and datasets.
 It is indeed worth mentioning that the from-scratch approach strengthened conceptual understanding.
-Some noteworthy aspects:

-- Bootstrap sampling for each tree
-- Bagging approach of combining predictions
-- Parameter tuning like max_depth, n_trees, etc
-- Evaluation on a held-out test data